rheehot/TIL-23/UnityNativePlugin/UnityAARDefendecy.md

 I thought that it had been fine but
 It occured an error

- 정답은 각각의 A,B AAR을 Unity Editor에 포함해 주어야 한다
+The solution is that It has to contatin a and b aar files both on Unity Editor

+ Detail...
- 자세하게는 > Editor/Plugin/Android/A,B both aar files
+ > Editor/Plugin/Android/A,B both aar files